leodip/goiabada/mkdocs/docs/integration.md

 # Integration

 To integrate Goiabada with your app, you'll need to explore your platform for an **OAuth2/OpenID Connect client library**.
-Many platforms provide such libraries for integration.
+Most of platforms provide such libraries for integration.

 ## Javascript-only